 Chosen over 1,258 nationwide competitors in 2006 to be the first new voice on Washington DC's Metrorail in 35 years, Randi's voice is heard by over 800,000 riders each day in our nation's capital.
 And she's much more than "the Voice of Metro."

-Whether you need recorded narrations, an Emcee, "Voice of God" or more — Randi Miller is the artist production crews love to work with, and audiences love to listen to.
+Whether you need recorded narrations, an Emcee, live or pre-recorded "Voice of God" services for your event, a game show host to draw customers to your bar or restaurant, or more — Randi Miller is the artist production crews love to work with, and audiences love to listen to.
 Her sense of humor combined with her passion for the purpose of your event ensures an experience your audience will be talking about for a long time.

 With a knack for inspiring donors to dig deep into their pockets, Randi has been the go-to auction and fundraising host for many annual non-profit events.
 Her clarity and devotion to providing an exceptional experience to your guests is sure to bring — not just fun — but professionalism and experience to your non-profit, corporate or private event.